 This 7.5-mile trail occupies a unique historic and natural setting in the heart of Augusta.
 Originally constructed in 1845, the waterway itself is the only unbroken, accessible industrial canal in the South.
 Its textile heritage is preserved in several existing period structures, including ornate Sibley Mill and a Confederate-era parapet.
 The trail is part of the larger Augusta Canal National Heritage Area, which centers on the Augusta Canal Interpretive Center.

-The packed-dirt trail runs along a strip of green between the canal and the Savannah River, where small rapids cascade over granite ledges separating the coastal plain from the piedmont plateau.
+The mostly packed-dirt trail (a section near downtown is paved) runs along a strip of green between the canal and the Savannah River, where small rapids cascade over granite ledges separating the coastal plain from the piedmont plateau.
 Starting from the outskirts of downtown, the trail passes Sibley Mill, enters a lightly developed neighborhood then really turns on the charm along a tree-canopied segment beyond an I-20 underpass.
 You would never know you're just a stone's throw from downtown.
 The shady forest and adjacent cool waterways offer relief in the steamy summer months.

 Trailside activities include boat tours of the Savannah River, canoe rentals and mountain biking on trails that parallel the main route.
 Cross over either bridge at the southern parking areas to continue your stroll.
 The trail ends at the scenic Savannah Rapids Park.

 From downtown Augusta: Take Broad Street west to Goodrich Street and turn right.
 Continue just under a mile to a parking lot at the pumping station adjacent to the King and Sibley mills.